RLProjectStudio/MonkeyKong/README.md

 ## Credits

-This game was completed by a team of 5 people over the span of 2 semesters as part of a school project.
+This game was completed by a team of 5 people over the span of 2 semesters as part of a sophomore year university project.
 Roles and contributions of respective team members are listed in the `credits.txt` file.